MISP/misp-docker/README.md

     -   `./gnupg`: `/var/www/MISP/.gnupg/`
 -   If you need to automatically run additional steps each time the container starts, create a new file `files/customize_misp.sh`, and replace the variable `${CUSTOM_PATH}` inside `docker-compose.yml` with its parent path.

+#### Using slow disks as volume mounts

+Using a slow disk as the mounted volume or a volume with high latency like NFS, EFS or S3 might significantly increase the startup time and downgrade the performance of the service.
+To address this we will mount the bare minimum that needs to be persisted.

+- Remove the `/var/www/MISP/app/files/` volume mount.
+- Add the following volume mounts instead:
+    - `./img/`: `/var/www/MISP/app/files/img`
+    - `./terms`: `/var/www/MISP/app/files/terms`
+    - `./attachments`: `/var/www/MISP/app/attachments`
+- Set the environment variable `ATTACHMENTS_DIR` to the above folder location (it is important that it doesn't replace the `/var/www/MISP/app/files/` folder).

 ## Installing custom root CA certificates

 Custom root CA certificates can be mounted under `/usr/local/share/ca-certificates` and will be installed during the `misp-core` container start.